NeotokyoRebuild/neo/README.md

 Either entry point is enough:

-* **Dev container** - open the repo in an editor that supports [dev containers](https://containers.dev/) (VS Code, the `devcontainer` CLI, JetBrains Gateway) and reopen in the container.
+* **Dev container** - open the repo in an editor that supports [dev containers](https://containers.dev/) (VS Code, Zed, the `devcontainer` CLI, JetBrains Gateway) and reopen in the container.
 It uses the same sniper SDK image as the CI runners and the manual container steps above, and runs the setup script for you on create.
 * **Run it yourself** - from inside your own sniper container, or on a native toolchain new enough for C++20:

     ```bash